NASARace/race/doc/manual/design/rgis.rst

 agnostic and self contained - only internal references are allowed and all references are kept as offsets into the byte array.

-Numerical values are stored in little endiean format to avoid any parsing overhead on x86 and ARM architectures.
+Numerical values are stored in little endian format to avoid any parsing overhead on x86 and ARM architectures.
 String data is stored in UTF-8, but with added '\0' termination to allow direct pointers from C clients in case strings are guaranteed to be ASCII.
 The only complex type that is allowed is the fixed size item type itself, which is composed of scalar values (integer and floating